SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/01-introduction-to-tree.md

 <br/>

 - `Tree` Implementation with non-premitive data type.
-We will follow the same logic, steps and code of the above tree but for **employees**
+We will follow the same logic, steps and code of the above tree but for **employees** instead of integers.

 - `Employee` class: